|Funding Program:||Northern Australia Beef Roads Program

 The Australian Government has committed up to $2.97 million towards this $3.71 million project.

-Construction is expected to commence in mid-2018.
+Construction is expected to commence in mid-2018 and be completed in early 2019, weather permitting.

 Disclaimer: The material contained in this site is made available